Native Education

 Donate to Indigenous Education

-Education & culture are gifts no one can take away from you.
-Donate to Indigenous Peoples’ Culturally Authentic Education Support now!
-Your support will go directly to Culturally appropriate education Subsidized meal and recreation programs Indigenous counsellors, Elders, culture & community Why support NEC?
+Walk With Us in Supporting Indigenous Education Your generosity helps create pathways for Indigenous students to thrive as leaders, knowledge holders, and changemakers, empowering them to strengthen their communities and carry cultural teachings forward for future generations.
+Support now!
+Your support will go directly to Culturally appropriate education Subsidized meal and recreation programs Indigenous counsellors, Elders and community Why support NEC?
 The Native Education College provides holistic education where students receive opportunities and guidance for the physical, mental, emotional, and cultural aspects of their learning.
 NEC works with First Nations, Métis, and Indigenous community agencies to deliver accredited post-secondary and adult upgrading programs in locations throughout British Columbia.
 NEC is an Indigenous educational institute where learners continue their studies in a cultural safe environment.
 Our programs and services utilize traditional practices and wrap-around services.
 0 Years Supporting Indigenous Education Our story Donate now!
-Help us meet our $100,000 fundraising goal, which will directly support our student food program, workshops, and resources while encouraging and supporting Indigenous peoples in British Columbia to find a path to a meaningful career based on Indigenous teachings & values. $100 Ensures an Indigenous student obtains free lunch for one month during the study time $250 Ensures culturally relevant student support, such as Elder teachings, Counsellors, and a Wellness Coordinator for overall well-being.
+Join us in reaching our fundraising goal to directly support our student food program, cultural workshops, and essential learning resources.
+Your generosity helps create opportunities for Indigenous peoples in British Columbia to pursue meaningful careers grounded in Indigenous teachings and values.
+Together, we can nurture potential, remove barriers, and empower learners to build strong futures for themselves and their communities. $100 Ensures an Indigenous student obtains free lunch for one month during the study time $250 Ensures culturally relevant student support, such as Elder teachings, Counsellors, and a Wellness Coordinator for overall well-being.
 Become a monthly supporter $500 Gives an Indigenous student access to books and school supplies. $1000 Ensures a scholarship to help our Indigenous learners reach their educational goals Be Informed – Be Involved Where does the money raised go?
 By donating to NEC, you are helping Indigenous learners fulfill their educational goals while honouring their heritage and preserving culture for future generations.
 NEC has resources for students such as the Knowledge Center, Library, Counselling, Elders’ teachings, and the Wellness Coordinator.
 These support the transition of our indigenous students to student life.
 What Nations am I supporting?
-Today, we are collaborating with all Indigenous Nations in British Columbia to assist communities in reducing inequality and widening access to opportunity.
+Your donation directly supports scholarships for Indigenous learners at Native Education College.
+The funds help cover tuition, books, and essential learning resources, ensuring students can focus on their education, cultural growth, and community leadership.
+Every contribution helps empower Indigenous learners to pursue meaningful careers, strengthen their connection to culture, and create positive impact for their communities and future generations.
 How do I become an active ally?
-In PayPal, you can find a monthly subscription to donate the amount you wish, whether it is large or small, each amount helps more Indigenous people have the opportunity to study in a safe and cultural environment.
-If you are a corporate giving, let’s talk about how to build mutually beneficial partnership to assist Indigenous students Are you interested in making corporate donations?
-Let’s discuss how we can create a mutually beneficial partnership!
-Get started!
-Vancouver Warriors Campaign Explore Active Projects NEC is committed to the success of indigenous peoples' holistic education.
+You can set up a monthly donation through PayPal for any amount that works for you, big or small, every contribution helps provide Indigenous learners with the opportunity to study in a safe, culturally supportive environment.
+For corporate giving, we welcome the chance to explore meaningful partnerships that support Indigenous students while creating mutual benefits for your organization.
+Support a scholarship.
+Sustain Indigenous education.
+Strengthen generations to come.
+Your gift directly supports scholarships, books, and essential resources, ensuring Indigenous learners can focus on their studies, families, and communities.
+Make a Gift Vancouver Warriors Campaign Explore Active Projects NEC is committed to the success of indigenous peoples' holistic education.
 We want to help all nations thrive in terms of culture and knowledge.
 Outreach Communities Build relationships with all Nations to bring knowledge and strong communities Make a contribution Knowledge and Culture Support cultural activities for students to participate in with a sense of belonging, connection to traditions, and reconnection with their roots.
 Make a contribution Wellness Warriors Donate money to recreational activities and sports leagues for Indigenous young people to keep a balance in their student life.
 Make a contribution Counselling Service Connect students with professionals and elders to provide counselling that can help indigenous people deal with anxiety, despair, or grief.
 Make a contribution Education Provide a supportive and safe space, where students build their skills, develop their gifts, and gain experience in the classroom, industry and community needed for success now and in the future.
 Make a contribution Student Resources Contribute to the free services and resources NEC can give to students so they can achieve their educational goals in a supportive and flexible setting.
 Make a contribution Call for us for more information 604.873.3772 Email us!
 Get in touch We are so grateful to you for your recent contribution —Thanks!
 NEC is grateful for the generosity of our many allies, funders and community partners.
 Thank you on behalf of the entire NEC community to all of the individuals, companies, groups, government agencies, corporations, and other community organisations who provide assistance.

 Donate to Indigenous Education Read More »